-Talladega College band to march at inauguration, igniting controversy
+Alabama band to march at inauguration, igniting controversy

 - Seahawks to face sixth-seeded Detroit Lions in opening round of NFL playoffs.
 Here's why that's a good thing

+“What they should do in my opinion is play that national anthem the best way they’ve ever played it in their life, because you’re basically saluting the country,” White said in an interview.

+The nation’s historically black colleges and universities instill in students the idea that “ignored behavior is condoned behavior,” said Reese Walker of Memphis, who marched in the band at Mississippi Valley State University.
+That’s one reason he doesn’t think Talladega College should participate.

-Talladega College officials haven’t returned phone calls and emails seeking comment.
+Talladega College officials haven’t returned several phone calls and emails seeking comment.

+The college was founded in 1867, by the descendants of the slaves who helped to build its first building, according to historical documents on the college’s website.

+The decision to march in Trump’s inaugural parade has also sparked controversy at Marist College in Poughkeepsie, New York.
+The band will be marching, but some of its members will be staying home, school spokesman Greg Cannon said Monday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.